 Other Michigan provisions which are similar to HYTA

-There are other criminal cases which can be resolved by laws which are similar to HYTA.
+There are other laws which can be used in Michigan to get a criminal case dismisssed or under control which include: which can be resolved by laws which are similar to HYTA.
 They are as follows:

 FREE PHONE AND OFFICE CONSULTATION